ArtificialIntelligenceToolkit/conx/README.md

 ## Troubleshooting

-1. If you have a problem after installing matplotlib with pip, and you already have matplotlib install (say, with apt) remove the apt installed version.
+1. If you have a problem after installing matplotlib with pip, and you already have matplotlib installed (say, with apt) you may want to remove the apt-installed version of matplotlib.

 ## Use with Jupyter Notebooks